JoshAddington/Show-NYC/README.md

 To do this, `cd kiosk_cms` and run `python manage.py collectstatic --noinput`

-To start the deveelopment server run `python manage.py runserver`
+To start the development server run `python manage.py runserver`